Sobieck/memories-of-lisa-rae-mitchell-phd/stories/thomas-anderson-sobieck/notes-that-no-one-will-understand/lisa recollections ideas.md

 Walking to queens park in the fucking heat in melbourne.
 She was in the wrong shoes for it :(.
 The aquarium in Melbourne.
 Eating at various place Tony Bourdain went.
 A lot of them were closed because of the holidays (Christmas and NY).

+lisa loved her job being a social worker.
+She would have liked to do that for the rest of her life but it paid so little.
+She was a fierce advocate for her clients.
+The horny dude.
+Getting ramps put in.
+Her bullheadedness really was good.
+She drove all over the place around Ukiah CA blaring her favorite music.
+Basically the job was bullying people to help people in need, and drive long distances.
+She love it.

 pooped herself